 Ernest A. Mills

 Businessman Ernest A. Mills founded Mills Manufacturing in New York City in 1935.
-The company moved to Asheville in 1952 and since that time has been devoted entirely to the manufacture of military parachutes and related components.
+The company moved to Asheville in 1952 and since that time has been devoted entirely to the manufacturing of military parachutes and related components.
 Mills and his wife Albina have established a number of important endowments at the University, including the Mills Foundaiton, which provides a variety of scholarships.
 Mills Residence Hall was constructed and named in their honor in 1987.

 Noted author John Ehle is a native of Asheville.
 He is the author of 17 books -- ranging from historical novels to nonfiction surveys of French wine and cheese -- which have been translated into more than six languages.
 As a member of North Carolina Governor Terry Sanford's staff in the 1960s, he was the "idea man" and an integral part of the creation of the North Carolina School of the Arts and the Governor's School.
 He went on to serve with the White House Group for Domestic Affairs and on the First National Council of the Humanities.
 Ehle also helped start the North Carolina Film Board, North Carolina Institute of Outdoor Drama, the North Carolina Advancement School and the North Carolina School of Science and Math.
 Five-time winner of the Sir Walter Raleigh Award for fiction, Ehle holds bachelor's and master's degrees from UNC Chapel Hill, where he also taught for 10 years.